havan/camino-bot-paymaster/README.md

 # Camino Bot Paymaster Concept

+This is a tought experiment about implementing a "paymaster" feature for cheque mechanism of Camino Messenger's bot concept.

 ## Rationale

 Camino Messenger has a concept of "bots" that are used to communicate between